Zara Westfield: Pushing the boundaries, or putting up barriers?

 Some sections of the press breathlessly spoke of its new approach, describing it as the “store of tomorrow” and applauding its “super-duper high tech” fixtures.
 Rightly so, too – at the time, it seemed to be one of the few retailers that championed true omnichannel commerce with such a visible physical store, prioritising both online and offline customers.
 A sky-high bar was set.

 But when you set a high bar, it’s harder to clear it every time you’re asked to.
-During SHIFT Magazine’s visit in late September, great expectations weren’t quite met – while Zara has undoubtedly taken great strides forward to satisfy customer demand, a lack of finesse meant that some of its great ideas were poor in execution.
+During SHIFT Magazine’s visit in late September 2018, great expectations weren’t quite met – while Zara undoubtedly took great strides forward to satisfy customer demand, a lack of finesse meant that some of its great ideas were poor in execution.

 First things first: we were blown away by Zara’s concept store from earlier in the year.
 It was small but perfectly formed, featuring a wide array of clever features.
 While a couple came across as slightly gimmicky, it still built towards a newer, more exciting experience and offered: